 - Add the smoked paprika, dried thyme, bay leaf, and canned diced tomatoes with their juices.
 Stir to combine all ingredients thoroughly.

-- Bring the stew to a gentle boil, then reduce heat to low and cover.
-Let simmer for 45 minutes to 1 hour until vegetables are tender and the flavors have melded beautifully.
+- Reduce heat to low and cover.
+Let simmer for 45 minutes to 1 hour until vegetables are fork-tender and the flavors have melded beautifully.

 - Remove the bay leaf, taste, and adjust seasoning with additional salt and freshly cracked pepper if needed.